 Can Golf Balls Get Waterlogged?

-Unfortunately, golf balls can get waterlogged.
+Unfortunately, even the best distance golf ball can get waterlogged.

 Golf balls are designed with a protective coating around the exterior that is not water permeable.
 Over time, micro-cracks develop in the golf balls, making them much more susceptible to moisture seeping in.